cert-manager/website/content/en/docs/concepts/acme-orders-challenges.md

 ---

-cert-manager supports requesting certificates from ACME servers, including from [Lets Encrypt](https://letsencrypt.org/), with use of the [ACME Issuer](../../configuration/acme/).
+cert-manager supports requesting certificates from ACME servers, including from [Let's Encrypt](https://letsencrypt.org/), with use of the [ACME Issuer](../../configuration/acme/).
 These certificates are typically trusted on the public Internet by most computers.
 To do this, cert-manager must solve ACME Challenges which are completed in order to prove that the client owns the DNS addresses that are being requested.

-In order to complete these challenges, cert-manager introduces two `CustomResource` types; Orders and Challenges.
+In order to complete these challenges, cert-manager introduces two `CustomResource` types; `Orders` and `Challenges`.

 ## Orders

-`Order` resources used by the ACME issuer to manage the lifecycle of an ACME 'order' for a signed TLS certificate.
+`Order` resources are used by the ACME issuer to manage the lifecycle of an ACME 'order' for a signed TLS certificate.
+More details on ACME orders and domain validation can be found on the Let's Encrypt website [here](https://letsencrypt.org/how-it-works/).
 An order represents a single certificate request which will be created automatically once a new [`CertificateRequest`](../certificaterequest/) resource referencing an ACME issuer has been created. `CertificateRequest` resources are created automatically by cert-manager once a [`Certificate`](../certificate/) resource is created, has its specification changed, or needs renewal.

 As an end-user, you will never need to manually create an Order resource.
 Once created, an Order cannot be changed.
 Instead, a new Order resource must be